raspberrypilearning/3D-scene/en/step_3.md

 --- /task ---

 In the next four steps, you will create your scenery and add 3D effects to enhance the appearance of depth.
 You will add sounds and include a variable slider so that the user can interact with your project.
-Leave enough time for each of these steps so that your project includes some sound and a controller.
+Make sure that you have enough time for each of these steps so that your project includes some sound and a controller.

 --- save ---